 Population growth in Flathead County over the past 100 years has been significant and dynamic, as shown in Figure 3.1 below.
 With the exception of the period between 1920 and 1930, growth has generally exceeded 10% over the course of each decade.
 Only the decade between 1950 and 1960 experienced a single digit population growth of 5%.
-In total, population growth over the last 100 years has been approximately 81,553 people, which translates into a nine-fold population increase in the County.
+In total, population growth over the last 120 years has been approximately 94,982 people, which translates into over a 10-fold population increase in the County.
 For a detailed account of the historical growth and development of Flathead County, please refer to Appendix A: Baseline Analysis.

 The population boom of recent time began in the 1970s when population growth accelerated dramatically.
 The largest growth rate for any 10 year period since 1900 was the ten year period between 1970 and 1980 which experienced a 32% increase in population from 39,460 to 51,966 residents.
 This growth lessened during the 1980's to 14% as the population increased by 7,252 people.
-From 1990 to 2000 the growth in population resumed its post 1970 charge with a 26% increase, resulting in a 2000 population of 74,471 people.37
+From 1990 to 2000 the growth in population resumed its post 1970 charge with a 20.5% increase, resulting in a 2000 population of 74,471 people.
+Since then, the population has steadily increased by approximately 15,000 people or so every 10 years.
+Given changes in migration patterns to rural areas, it is anticipated that, the numerical increase will outpace the proportional increase, potentially resulting in an additional 20,000 new residents by 2030.37